DifFoundMAD: Foundation Models meet Differential Morphing Attack Detection: Introduction

 In this work, we introduce DifFoundMAD, a D-MAD framework that leverages FM representations within the standard differential paradigm.
 Instead of relying on identity embeddings from face recognition systems, we extract high-level representations using pretrained FMs and model the discrepancy between a live capture and a suspected morph through a differential embedding.
 Specifically, both images are processed by two instances of the same FM architecture, each independently adapted via lightweight Low-Rank Adaptation (LoRA)~\cite{Hu-LoRA-ICLR-2022}.
 While the architectural backbone is shared, the parameters are not tied, allowing each branch to specialise in encoding complementary characteristics of the live capture and the suspected morph.
 The resulting embeddings are then combined into a differential representation, which enables the model to capture subtle inconsistencies indicative of morphing artefacts while preserving the generalisation capability of the pretrained representations.
 We hypothesise that FM representations should provide complementary information to identity-based embeddings, particularly when morphing artefacts are subtle.

 The primary contributions of this work are as follows:

 \begin{itemize} \item We propose DifFoundMAD, a D-MAD framework that incorporates FMs to capture complementary information between suspected morphs and live captures.
-By leveraging pretrained representations of FMs, the method achieves consistent improvement in generalisation to unknown morphing tools and acquisition conditions.
+By leveraging pretrained FM representations, the method achieves consistent improvement in generalisation to unknown MAs and acquisition conditions.

 \item We analyse the limitations of classical D-MAD systems based on identity embeddings and observe that such representations, designed to minimise intra-class variability, may suppress subtle artefacts relevant for morph detection.
-Our experimental results indicate that the DifFoundMAD representation captures both morphing artefacts and identity-related cues.
+Our experimental results demonstrate that the DifFoundMAD representation captures both morphing artefacts and identity-related cues.

 \item We conduct an ISO/IEC 20059~\cite{ISO-IEC-20059}-compliant evaluation under cross-database and unknown-attack scenarios, demonstrating that DifFoundMAD achieves state-of-the-art detection performance and high robustness under real-world operating conditions by optimising a minimal number of parameters. \end{itemize}